Showing posts with label Table Top Battles 2nd Edition. Show all posts

 Therefore each Italian City-State practised limited warfare.
 Louis the 8th,s invasion changed all that.
 This invasion ushered in the era of total war, the destroying of an enemy.
 Louis also bought with him a new weapon.
 Mobile artillery firing metal projectiles.

 As the French army moved down the west coast of the Italian peninsula, walled towns previously thought impregnable, were stormed and taken with the aid of this new weapon.
+The inhabitants and garrison were killed.
 Louis,s target was Naples.
 The previous incumbent on the throne had died and Louis decided to invoke a vague family connection to justify his actions.
 After six months of enjoying the environs of the City, common sense started to kick in.

 The Spanish Monarchy were also angered by Louis’ presumption.
 The Aragonese Royal Family had held sway over Southern Italy and regarded the Province as one of their own!